gabrielecirulli/ncrawl/README.md

 		# target - parsed target id
 	error: (code, msg) ->
 		# code 1 - msg no targets selected - ran when no targets are specified
-		# code 2 - msg no modules selected - ran when no modules are specified
+		# code 2 - msg no modules and/or ports selected
 	progress: (data) ->
 		# ran after each scan or after every progressInterval
 		# data.progress - float containing the progress out of 100